 2014 Mazda CX-5 Review

-Deft handling makes the 2014 Mazda CX-5 one of the most engaging crossovers to drive, test drivers say.
-Excellent fuel economy makes it a practical choice, too.
+The 2014 Mazda CX-5 earns great fuel economy for the class and reviewers say its agile handling makes it a blast to drive.
 For having the best combination of factors that appeal to families, we named the CX-5 our 2014 Best Compact SUV for Families.

-Reviewers agree that while the 2014 Mazda CX-5’s standard four-cylinder engine is adequate around town, it lacks power on steep hills.
-A more powerful four-cylinder engine comes on higher trims, and test drivers say that it provides a much needed boost.
-The standard six-speed manual transmission and available six-speed automatic both shift smoothly, reviewers say.
+According to test drivers, the Mazda CX-5's base four-cylinder engine has decent power for getting around town, but is underpowered when climbing hills.
+Reviewers say the optional 2.5-liter four-cylinder engine offers much more power.
+A six-speed manual transmission is standard, and a six-speed automatic is available.
+Auto writers say both transmissions deliver smooth shifts.
 Both drivetrains get excellent fuel economy for the class at 26/32 mpg city/highway for the base automatic front-wheel drive and 24/30 mpg for the automatic all-wheel drive with the more powerful engine.
 Nimble handling and responsive steering make the CX-5 a joy to drive, reviewers say.

-The CX-5’s interior design is basic, which is a slight turnoff for some, though auto journalists agree that high-quality materials and soft-touch surfaces abound.
-With plenty of room, the cabin is a pleasant place to spend time and controls are easy to access and use, critics say.
-The CX-5 offers standard keyless entry, steering wheel-mounted cruise and audio controls and USB/auxiliary ports, as well as standard push-button start, which is notable for the class.
+Automotive journalists report that the 2014 CX-5's simple interior styling may not appeal to some.
+However, they say the cabin is composed of top-notch materials and soft-touch panels.
+Controls are easily accessible and simple to use, auto writers report.
+Standard features on the Mazda CX-5 include steering wheel-mounted cruise and audio controls, keyless entry a USB port, an auxiliary port and push-button start, which is rare for a compact SUV.
 Bluetooth phone and audio streaming with voice control is optional, as is a color touch-screen display, a navigation system, a backup camera, a Bose stereo, satellite radio, Mazda’s Smart City Brake Support system and a blind spot monitoring system.
 Many test drivers comment that the optional navigation system can be confusing.
 Cargo space is average for the class, and test drivers say that there’s plenty of passenger space in both rows.

 - "If you want a 5-passenger SUV that offers great looks, playful driving manners, impressive technology and good value, the 2014 Mazda CX-5 deserves a test-drive.
 That it boasts class-leading fuel economy of up to 35 mpg feels like icing on an already tasty cake." -- Kelley Blue Book